DiegoMoraLM/IncidenceEditor/README.md

 ## Frontend

-A minimal frontend is provided in the `webapp` folder.
-After starting the backend, open `webapp/index.html` in a web browser to view the list of incidences.
-The page now includes filters for priority, facility, limit and offset.
-In addition to the **Load** button there is a **Load All** button that will automatically request all pages from the backend and display the combined results.
+Two example frontends are included:

+1. `webapp` contains the original plain JavaScript version.
+2. `frontend` contains a lightweight Angular application.
+Open `frontend/index.html` in a browser after running `npx tsc -p frontend/tsconfig.json` to compile the TypeScript sources.
+The Angular version provides the same filters and table display as the plain JavaScript one.

 The backend endpoint `/incidencias` now accepts the following query parameters: